plone/training/mastering-plone/relations.rst

             """Returns a list of related items."""
             return relapi.relations(self.context, 'underlings')

-It returns the related items so that you will able to render them anyway you like.
+It returns the related items so that you will able to render them anyhow you like.

 Creating RelationFields through the web